ItayGet/Hyperion/README.md

 # Hyperion
-Hyperion is a graphics engine, created using ray marching.
+Hyperion is a graphics engine that's created using ray marching.
 It is written in VC++ and OpenGL